bbcCorp/mfe_demo/SETUP.md

 ```

-* Now, run the `auth` application.
+* Run the `auth` application.
 This can be accessed from  http://localhost:8083/

 ```
 mfe_demo/project-2/auth$ npm run start